 Linda is an active and multi award-winning participant in the Australian and international property development, construction, architecture, planning and retail professions, with several decades of experience.

-Linda has experience as a development and project director and managed major projects and masterplans with an emphasis on high quality, residential and commercial development projects from front to back end.
+Linda has experience as a development and project director and managed major projects and masterplans with an emphasis on high quality civic, commercial and residential development projects from front to back end.
 She has worked in a number of small and medium scale luxury residential and mixed-use projects.
 Linda is a qualified urban planner and geographer.

 Linda has experience in advising and managing all aspects of the development and retail cycle, including design approach, management of consultants, staff and other relevant stakeholders – including local government and state authorities, product development, program and delivery timing, sales and marketing, commercial assessment and customer knowledge, reporting to investors on a monthly basis, and product delivery for sites which have strict heritage controls.

-Linda holds a Graduate Diploma in Urban Planning from the Victoria University of Technology, a Bachelor of Arts from Monash University, an Urban Design Certificate from Melbourne University, a Landscape Architecture Certificate from Melbourne University, and is currently completing in a Masters of Urban Planning with the University of Technology, Sydney.
+Linda holds a Graduate Diploma in Urban Planning from the Victoria University of Technology, a Bachelor of Arts from Monash University, an Urban Design Certificate from Melbourne University, a Landscape Architecture Certificate from Melbourne University, and a Master of Urban Planning from the University of Technology, Sydney.

 Fiona is a highly versatile professional whose expertise in project advisory and management covers the full project lifespan from early feasibility, master-planning, business cases, brief development, procurement management of design, management of construction and asset management.